springernature/ux-elements-docs/springernature/style/animation.md

 # Animation

-Use some animation, in subtle ways.
+Use some animation, in subtle ways...